louisgv/expio/algorithms/gdd/ex3.md

   Breadth First Search

 Explain each type
   How does it work?

-# How is it different from the other type?
+  How is it different from the other type?

-# Draw DFS and BFS on paper
+  Draw DFS and BFS on paper

 # Code for searching

 https://kgcoe-git.rit.edu/hhn2884/igme106/tree/master/25

-# What does your Vertex class need?
+  What does your Vertex class need?

-  Required data structures for each type
+  Required data structures for each searching type

-Dijkstra’s Shortest Path Algorithm
+# Dijkstra’s Shortest Path Algorithm

 Describe what it does.

-Sorting
+# Sorting

-Describe a sorting algorithm you’ve used
+## Describe a sorting algorithm you’ve used

   How does it work?

   What is its complexity (big “O” notation)?

 http://bigocheatsheet.com/